SCMaglev

+The SCMaglev uses an electrodynamic suspension (EDS) system for levitation, guidance, and propulsion.

+In development since the 1960s, the SCMaglev system will be used in the Chūō Shinkansen rail line between Tokyo and Nagoya, Japan.
+The line, currently under construction, is scheduled to open in 2034 (after delays pushing back its original opening date of 2027.)
+JR Central is also seeking to sell or license the technology to foreign rail companies.

+The L0 Series, a prototype vehicle based on SCMaglev technology, holds the record for fastest crewed rail vehicle with a record speed of 603 km/h.

 Technology

 The SCMaglev system uses an electrodynamic suspension (EDS) system.
-The trains' bogies have superconducting magnets installed, and the guideways contain two sets of metal coils.
+The train's bogies have superconducting magnets installed, and the guideways contain two sets of metal coils.

-The current levitation system utilizes a series of coils wound into a "figure 8" along both walls of the guideway.
-These coils are also cross-connected underneath the track.
+The current levitation system uses a series of coils wound into a "figure 8" along both walls of the guideway.
+These coils are cross-connected underneath the track.

 As the train accelerates, the magnetic fields of its superconducting magnets induce a current into these coils due to the magnetic field induction effect.
 If the train were centered with the coils, the electrical potential would be balanced and no currents would be induced.
 However, as the train runs on rubber wheels at relatively low speeds, the magnetic fields are positioned below the center of the coils, causing the electrical potential to no longer be balanced.
 This creates a reactive magnetic field opposing the superconducting magnet's pole (in accordance with Lenz's law), and a pole above that attracts it.
 Once the train reaches 150 km/h, there is sufficient current flowing to lift the train 100 mm above the guideway.

 These coils also generate guiding and stabilizing forces.
 Because they are cross-connected underneath the guideway, if the train moves off-center, currents are induced into the connections that correct its positioning.

-SCMaglev also utilizes a linear synchronous motor (LSM) propulsion system, which powers a second set of coils in the guideway.
+SCMaglev also uses a linear synchronous motor (LSM) propulsion system, which powers a second set of coils in the guideway.